Física o Química: El reencuentro

 Física o Química: El reencuentro (also FoQ: El reencuentro) is a two-part Spanish streaming television miniseries that originally aired on Atresplayer Premium from 27 December 2020 to 3 January 2021.
 It is a sequel to the teen drama series Física o Química (2008–2011), focusing on the lives of the original characters a decade after as they meet up again for the wedding of Yoli.

 Synopsis

-Nine years after the closure of the Zurbarán institute, a large part of the group of friends meet again at a very important event: Yoli's wedding.
-In the hotel where the ceremony takes place, they will look back fondly on their best and worst moments and, at the same time, realize that the passage of time may not have wreaked havoc on their past relationships.
-All of them hide great secrets that none of their friends know what it is.
+Nine years after the closure of the Zurbarán institute, a group of friends reunite at their friend Yoli's wedding.
+In the wedding's hotel venue, they reflect on their best and worst moments and discover old secrets.